 The advantage of the Middleport Pottery site is that students would be able to immerse themselves in a lively ceramics community with both commercial and artisan potteries on their doorstep, whilst through their studies, helping to ensure that the Middleport Pottery remains relevant in the future.

+To join our mailing list sign up here.
 Clay College Mailing List